ChrisWhiteSr/expert-researcher/Project_milestones.md

 2. **Performance Optimization**
    - Optimize the application's performance for faster response times and more efficient API usage.

-3. **Documentation and Best Practices**
+3. **Stability Improvements**
+   - Monitor and resolve any remaining API integration issues
+   - Implement better error recovery mechanisms
-   - Update and maintain comprehensive documentation for future reference and onboarding.
+   - Add comprehensive error messaging for users
-   - Ensure all code follows best practices for readability, maintainability, and scalability.

-4. **Testing and Quality Assurance**
+4. **Testing and Validation**
-   - Implement thorough testing procedures to ensure the application is bug-free and functions as intended across different scenarios.
+   - Implement systematic testing of the query suggestion feature
+   - Validate API responses and error handling
+   - Test across different query types and scenarios